 BJU Press Testing & Evaluation has 35 years of test experience and offers the Iowa Assessment with the most recent (2017) norming date, giving you a more accurate understanding of your child’s progress.
 Plus, you may proctor this test for your students, and you don’t need to have any special credentials.

 Testing dates are flexible–you choose the dates that work for you!
-Testing dates are available April 6 through July 14.
+Testing dates are available April 4 through July 29.
+(See FAQ for dates.)

 Participation Is Simple!